jeffmm/simcore/README.md

   * openmp
   * fftw

-The command 'make simcore' will build the simcore binary in the local directory in debug mode.
-You can use the commands 'make CFG=release THREADING=eomp simcore' to use optimization flags and enable parallel processing using openmp.
-You also have the option to compile without graphics enabled using the NOGRAPH=true option, and you can set the number of cores to use for openmp with the environment variable OMP_NUM_THREADS=4.

-Note that the graphics are almost guaranteed to give some trouble, since almost all the libraries are at this point deprecated (especially since Apple recently decided that OpenGL itself should be deprecated).
+Once appropriate compiler and library paths are defined in the Makefile, the command 'make simcore' will build the simcore binary in the local directory in debug mode.
+You can add options such as CFG=release, THREADING=eomp, or NOGRAPH=true, to change optimization flags, toggle OpenMP for parallelization, or disable graphics.
+Note that the graphics are almost guaranteed to give some trouble, since almost all the libraries are at this point deprecated (especially since Apple recently declared OpenGL deprecated entirely).

 ## Running simcore

 The simcore binary is run with

 ```
-./simcore params_file --flag1 option1 --flag2 ...
+./simcore --flag1 --flag2 ... params_file
 ```

 The following flags are available: